-Here at Ann Road Animal Hospital, we want to make sure that your pet is always prepared for new adventures abroad!
-We understand certain states/countries have specific requirements regarding pet travel but we need your help on the specifics.
-As the client, you are responsible for many aspects of the health certificate process.
+At Ann Road Animal Hospital, we aim to ensure your pet is travel-ready for new adventures abroad!
+Please note that different states/countries have specific requirements for pet travel.
+As our client, you play a crucial role in the health certificate process.
+Kindly review the guidelines below.
 Please see the guidelines below.

-• You must schedule a health certificate exam with a USDA Accredited Veterinarian after you’ve spoke to the consulate in charge since certificates can NOT be postdated.
-Please bring all original documentation to your appointment (i.e. Original rabies vaccination certificates with doctor’s signature in blue ink, import permits from country of travel, rabies titer documentation and/or shipping labels, if applicable)
+Schedule a health certificate exam with a USDA Accredited Veterinarian after consulting the consulate, as certificates cannot be postdated.
+Bring original documents to your appointment: rabies vaccination certificates (signed in blue ink), import permits, rabies titer documentation, and shipping labels if needed.

-• Once your pet has been examined, the documents will be reviewed and signed by our accredited veterinarian at Ann Road Animal Hospital.
-They will be submitted along with any additional documentation you’re required to bring via VEHCS for USDA officials to review.
-Please note you should expect to pay additional fees — this may include but not limited to handling and USDA endorsement fees.
+After examination, our accredited veterinarian at Ann Road Animal Hospital will review and sign your documents.
+These will be submitted, along with any required additional paperwork, via VEHCS for USDA review.
+Please expect additional fees, which may include handling and USDA endorsement fees.

 Download our International Pet Travel Checklist or Domestic Pet Travel Checklist before scheduling your next health certificate appointment and email it to anndrahtravel@gmail.com!